-As discussed in other parts of this paper, a plaintiff in a Title VII disparate treatment case can establish that an employer possessed a motive or intent to illegally discriminate in an employment decision by the use of circumstantial evidence.
-In such a case, once a plaintiff makes a prima facie case, 85 an employer can rebut the plaintiff's prima facie case with evidence of a legitimate, nondiscriminatory reason for the treatment.
-86 Plaintiffs can still prevail, if they demonstrate that the defendants reasons are merely a pretext for discrimination.
-87
+As discussed in other parts of this paper, a plaintiff in a Title VII disparate treatment case can establish that an employer possessed a motive or intent to discriminate illegally in an employment decision by the use of circumstantial evidence.
+In such a case, once a plaintiff makes a prima facie case, an employer can rebut the plaintiff's prima facie case with evidence of a legitimate, nondiscriminatory reason for the treatment.
+85